seqan/seqan/manual/source/Tutorial/HowTo/UseCases/SimpleGenomeAlignment.rst

     If you want to learn more about parsing arguments with SeqAn read the :ref:`tutorial-getting-started-parsing-command-line-arguments` tutorial.

-Now we have setup our initial tool and we can start implementing the algorithm.
+With this, we have set up our initial tool.
+Let's start implementing the algorithm.
 To do so, we need to first load the sequences using the class :dox:`SeqFileIn`.
+We can get access to the data structures and methods by including the following modules:

+.. includefrags:: demos/tutorial/simple_genome_alignment/lagan.cpp
+    :fragment: include_seq_io

 Assignment 1
 ^^^^^^^^^^^^